Coskon/coskmusicbot/README.md

 - `songs [number] [artist]`: Shows the top "number" (10 by default) songs from the specified artist.
 If no artist is given, it will retrieve it from the song currently playing. **Requires Spotify API**
 - `genre [genre]`: Shows songs of the given genre.
 If no genre is specified, shows the list of available genres to search. **Requires Spotify API**
 - `search [platform] [query]`: Searches in youtube (by default) or spotify the given query and shows the results. **Requires Spotify API**
-- `pitch [semitones]`: Changes the pitch of the song currently playing (positive for higher pitch, negative for lower pitch).
+- `pitch [semitones] [change speed]`: Changes the pitch of the song currently playing (positive for higher pitch, negative for lower pitch). (*only beta: If change speed is provided (anything at all), it will change the speed of the song along with the pitch.*)
 - `steam [user]`: Shows the steam profile of the specified user.
 - `ping`: Shows the bot latency.
 - `pfp`: Shows your profile picture.